In Michigan, restrictions on gun rights start the minute an individual is charged with domestic violence.

 What Can I Do to Retain or Restore My Gun Rights?

-If you are wondering if you can still own a gun after being charged or convicted of a domestic violence offense, or are the subject of a restraining order, contact us today.
-We can make sure that you understand the extent to which your gun rights have been limited, and can work with you to see if you qualify to have your conviction expunged.
+If you’re wondering if you can still own a gun after being charged or convicted of a domestic violence offense, or are the subject of a restraining order, you’ll want to speak with our experienced attorneys.

 Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
 He’s known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.

 Not only does Barton Morris have extensive experience, he also engages in continuing legal education to provide the highest quality legal services.
 Barton has received specialized scientific training through the American Chemical Society, and is the only forensic lawyer-scientist in Michigan.
 He attended the prestigious Trial Lawyers College and serves on its Alumni Association Board of Directors.
 Barton Morris is also a board member of several distinguished legal associations including the Michigan Association of OWI Attorneys, and the DUI Defense Lawyer’s Association Justice Foundation.
 He’s also an active member of the National Association of Criminal Defense Attorneys and has graduated from their National Criminal Defense Trial College in Macon, Georgia.

 Barton Morris is consistently chosen as a Top Lawyer of Metro Detroit and for DUI/OWI and criminal defense by DBusiness Magazine and Hour Magazine.
 He has also been chosen as a Super Lawyer in Criminal Defense.